 JCI/Tyco Fire Technology Center (FTC) – 2700 Industrial Parkway, Marinette

 The FTC is a 380-acre property owned by JCI/Tyco on the southwestern side of Marinette.
 The FTC is the most significant source of PFAS contamination identified in the area to date.
 Discharges of PFAS to the environment occurred as a result of training, testing and research and development of aqueous film forming foam (AFFF), a type of PFAS-containing firefighting foam.
 Outdoor training with AFFF occurred from the 1960s until 2017.
 Investigation and cleanup activities are ongoing:

-- Beginning in 2017, JCI/Tyco initiated steps to reduce discharges of PFAS from this facility including cessation of outdoor testing of AFFF, construction of an indoor AFFF testing facility and construction of a wastewater treatment facility to remove PFAS from its industrial wastewater.
+- Beginning in 2017, JCI/Tyco took steps to reduce discharges of PFAS from this facility, including cessation of outdoor testing of AFFF, construction of an indoor AFFF testing facility and construction of a wastewater treatment facility to remove PFAS from its industrial wastewater.

 - The highest concentration of PFOA + PFOS detected in groundwater on the FTC property is greater than 100,000 parts per trillion (ppt).

 - PFAS-impacted groundwater from the FTC property migrated off-site and spans an area of over 10 square miles.
 The contaminated groundwater plume also extends downward into bedrock.
 Surface waters in ponds and flowing in ditches near the FTC contain PFAS.
 The contamination flows into the Bay of Green Bay and impacts private drinking water wells south of the FTC in the town of Peshtigo (see Drinking Water, below).